sparsh-ai/recohut/04-serving/README.md

 # Data Modeling

+What is data modeling? **Data modeling** is a process for representing the database objects in our real-world or business perspective.
+Objects in warehouses can be datasets, tables, or views.
+Representing the objects as close as possible to the real world is important because the end users of the data are human.
+Some of the most common end users are business analysts, data analysts, data scientists, BI users, or any other roles that require access to the data for business purposes.

 The data model helps us design our database.
 When building a plane, you don’t start with building the engine.
 You start by creating a blueprint anschematic.
 Creating database is just the same, you start with modelling the data.
 Model is a representation of real data that provide us with characteristic, relation and rules that apply to our data.
 It doesn’t actually contain any data in it.

 In the classical sense, a data model is simply metadata that described the structure, content, and relationships that exist within a group of related data assets.
 Maintaining a data model has long been a standard practice for OLTP workloads built on SQL.
 Typically maintained by data engineers & data architects, they help manage the evolution of assets, remove unnecessary duplication & enforce conventions to maintain an intuitive and consistent layout.
 A key additional benefit is to inform consumers (ex. data analysts) about assets and how best to use them.
 For this reason, maintaining data models is also a common practice for managing the evolution of large SQL data warehouses.
 Without data models, end users would find it challenging to navigate around a library of hundreds (if not thousands) of data assets and correctly leverage them.